 To arrive at the required number of credits for the MA, students can add elective courses or independent studies in either year one or two.
 Alternatively, internships or study abroad can also be credited towards the MA degree.

-During the first year, students complete almost all of their core and elective course credits and engage in all aspects of campus life in the School of Critical Studies and at the California Institute of the Arts.
-Students complete the majority of their core and elective courses.
+During the first year, students complete all of their core and elective course credits on-campus at the California Institute of the Arts.

-Faculty are also able to work with students through an Independent Study.
-Here a student is supervised by a faculty member on an agreed upon set project that supports the development of student work.
+Thesis-related Independent Study (2 credits): Students may take an Independent Study with faculty where they are supervised by a faculty member on an agreed upon set project that supports the development of the students’ work.